+Fig. 5: Proposed Architecture M2 Flowchart

 added in order to deal with overfitting issues.
 The

 proposed M2 model is illustrated in figure 5.

-Fig. 5: Proposed Architecture M2 Flowchart

 Proposed CNN model 3 (M3): Max pooling layer performs dimensionality reduction to the data by using the feature map generated from the convolutional layer.
 It calculates the maximum value for patches of the feature map and creates a pooled feature map.
 It is better to have fewer max pooling layers in some cases since it reduces the complexity of the model.
 The proposed M3 architecture is similar to the M1 architecture, but it contains one less max pooling layer than M1.
 Each convolution is performed with a 3x3 kernel.
 Max pooling operation uses a 2x2 pool size with a stride of 2.
 Figure 6 depicts the proposed M3 architecture.